jimmy697/bombparty-cheat/README.md

 ## How to use

-> Step 1: Download all files from this repo and extract them _(preferrably onto your desktop for easy of access)_
+1. Download all files from this repo and extract them _(preferrably onto your desktop for easy of access)_
-> Step 2: Go into your cmd or powershell and run the command "npm install clipboardy" **MUST DO TO WORK**
+2. Go into your cmd or powershell and run the command "npm install clipboardy" **MUST DO TO WORK**
-> Step 3: cd into the folder in your cmd or powershell
+3. cd into the folder in your cmd or powershell
-> Step 4: Run "node index.mjs"
+4. Run "node index.mjs"

 ## Guide for Effective use